MalcolmJarrett/XSLT-Software/readme.md

 As long as you have Python 3 installed, the rest takes care of itself and is packaged into `.flaskenv`.

-# How to install
+# Setting up

-Python 3 and everything that comes with it.
+## Python 3 and everything that comes with it.
 All other requirements are installed once you create a virtual environment and run the app for the first time.

 It's a Python app that uses Flask as a web framework to allow it to be run online.